Kamranislam0123/CSN/README.md

 # Campus Social Network
 - A university level Social - Educational web application
-- It allows the students to make their public profiles by which they can exchange information, contribute, poll and establish communities within the university
+- It allows the students to make their public profiles by which they can exchange information, contribute, poll and establish communities within the university Friends.
 - Themes - Light and Dark

  # Used Things